 We recommend that you budget for printing costs (approximately £50 per year for laser and large format printing) and any specialist design materials that you may require (£50 or more depending on materials).

 There are optional trips, both within the UK and overseas:

-- UK visits and Trips: approximately £50 per year
+- UK visits and Trips will cost approximately £50 per year

-- Overseas trips or visits: approximately £350 per trip
+- Overseas trips or visits will cost approximately £350 per trip

-Display materials such as end of year show will cost approximately £30 per year, and if you would like off-site access to your work you can opt for pay £15 per month (student rate) for Adobe Creative Cloud and a Laptop or desktop computer (from circa £400 upwards)
+Display materials for your end of year show will cost approximately £30 per year, and if you would like off-site access to your work you can opt to pay £15 per month (student rate) for Adobe Creative Cloud and you may want to buy a laptop or desktop computer (from £400 upwards).

-You can also watch this short film to get a flavour of what the show had to offer:
+You can also watch this short film to get a flavour of what the show has to offer: